KellyOgilvie/yallstreetbets/README.md

 - Liquidity assessment tool
 - Economic indicators

-### Version 1.0.0 - 2024-04-16
+### Version 1.2.0 - 2024-04-23

 #### Added
-- `seasonality_charting.py`: Introduced a new script for analyzing and visualizing seasonal trends in stock prices.
+- Added a new Dash app for basic stock analysis
+- Added a new function for calculating the best trailing stop loss price based on the last 14 days of volatility for that stock

 ### Version 1.1.0 - 2024-04-16

 #### Added
 - Added weekly analysis to seasonality_charting.py
 - Accepts ticker and period as inputs when running the script in terminal for seasonality_charting.py

+### Version 1.0.0 - 2024-04-16

+#### Added
+- `seasonality_charting.py`: Introduced a new script for analyzing and visualizing seasonal trends in stock prices.